dangjinghao/AJson5/README.md

 - skip function is not so complete(use while to check the white characters' exists)
 - robust(fully error handling)
 - get family check
-- use it in production environment
+- test it in a production environment